The Bourne Supremacy (film): Home media

 The film was released on VHS and DVD by Universal Pictures Home Entertainment on December 7, 2004.

 Reception

 Box office

-The Bourne Supremacy grossed $176.2 million domestically (United States and Canada) and $114.4 million in other territories, for a worldwide total of $290.6 million, against a budget of $75 million.
-Released Jul 23, 2004, it opened at No. 1 and spent eight of its first nine weeks in the Top 10 at the domestic box office.
+The Bourne Supremacy grossed $176.1 million domestically (United States and Canada) and $134.9 million in other territories, for a worldwide total of $311 million, against a budget of $75 million.
+Released Jul 23, 2004, it opened at No. 1.
+It spent eight of its first nine weeks in the Top 10 at the domestic box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 73 out of 100, based on 39 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing that it "treats the material with gravity and uses good actors in well-written supporting roles [that] elevates the movie above its genre, but not quite out of it."

 Accolades

 At the 2005 Taurus World Stunt Awards, veteran Russian stunt coordinator Viktor Ivanov and Scottish stunt driver Gillie McKenzie won the "Best Vehicle" award for their driving in the Moscow car chase scene.
 Dan Bradley, the film's second unit director won the overall award for stunt coordinator.
 The film ranks 454th on Empire's 2008 list of the 500 greatest movies of all time.